Prompting-Fake-Reviews/Supplemental-Material-for-Zero-Shot-Prompting-and-Prompt-Engineering-for-Fake-Review-Generation/README.md

 # Dataset Description

-Each CSV file contains the generated review together with the linguistic and readability metrics calculated during the experiments.
+Each CSV file contains the GPT-generated reviews together with linguistic and readability metrics calculated during the experiments.

-Typical variables include:

 | Variable | Description |
 |----------|-------------|